-The A&M System can also use and disclose PHI without your writ-ten authorization when dealing with individuals involved in your care or payment for your care.
+The A&M System can also use and disclose PHI without your written authorization when dealing with individuals involved in your care or payment for your care.
 However, you will have an opportunity to agree or disagree.
 If you do not object, the A&M System can use and disclose your PHI for this reason.

-Details regarding the above situations are found in The Texas A&M University System's Notice of Privacy Practices.
-For an additional copy of the notice, please contact your benefits office or visit our website at http://assets.system.tamus.edu/files/benefits/pdf/HIPAAprivacy.pdf.
+Details regarding the above situations are found in The Texas A&M University System's Notice of Privacy Practices or contact your benefits office for a copy of the notice.